MahatKC/MahatKC/README.md

 ---

-:mag: Here are some of the projects I've worked on during my MSc:
+🔍 Here are some of the projects I've worked on during my MSc:

 |            **Project**            |      **Created for**      | **Stack** |  **Year** |
 |:---------------------------------:|:-------------------------:|:---------:|:--------:|